DS-TSE/Technical_Assessment/README.md

 ## Assessment Introduction

 This repository contains the materials for the DocuSign Technical Support Engineer candidate technical assessment.
 You will need a [Developer sandbox](https://go.docusign.com/sandbox/productshot/) to complete these tasks, please request one via the link.
+During this assessment, you may experience error messages, inconsistent application behavior, or steps that cannot be achived.
+Please treat the tasks below as hypotheitcal cases that a customer has submitted.

 Please utilize the contents of this repository to complete the following tasks:

 1. Using the purchase_order.pdf file in this repository, create and send an envelope.
+     - **Case submission:** Hello support, I tried to send the attached purchase_order.pdf to my co-worker but I'm receiveing an error message, I'm not sure what it means, can you help?
+     - Please also include a response you would write to this cusotmer in your sbmission to the recruiter.
-2. Import the DS_TSE_TechTemplate.zip template to your account and attempt the following:
+2. Import the DS_TSE_TechTemplate.zip template to your developer account and attempt the following:
+     - This imported template has automatic template matching enabled, and uploading the purchase_order.pdf would normally trigger automatic template matching.
      - Create a new envelope using the purchase_order.pdf
-     - Why does the template matching of the imported template not automatically match the uploaded purchase_order.pdf?
+     - **Case submission:** Hello support, I migrated this template from my demo account to my production account, but when I try to use template matching, it's not working automatically.
+Why does the template matching of the imported template not automatically match the uploaded purchase_order.pdf?
-3. After resolving the template matching, modify the template provided with the following changes and send the envelope to yourself:
+3. Modify the template provided with the following changes and send the envelope to yourself:
     - Add a conditional recipient with the following parameters
         - Sending order 1
         - Group Name: Accounting